It is sometimes convenient to be able to run Tails without having to restart your computer every time. This is possible using virtual machines.

 Both the host operating system and the virtualization software are able to monitor what you are doing in Tails.

 If the host operating system is compromised with a software keylogger or other malware, then it can break the security features of Tails.

-Only run Tails in a virtual machine if the host operating system is trustworthy.
+Only run Tails in a virtual machine if both the host operating system and the virtualization software are trustworthy.

 Traces of your Tails session are likely to be left on the local hard disk.
 For example, host operating systems usually use swapping (or paging) which copies part of the RAM to the hard disk.